 If you’ve been blessed with a little prince, but are completely clueless when it comes to the ins and outs of male genitalia, then you might want to take note of these little-known quirky facts.

 - Early erections

 - Foreskin care

 Tell your hubby to settle down because it’s very common for male newborns to have extra large balls compared to the size of their penis or the rest of the body.
 It’s actually swelling caused by the extra fluid which occurs when the testicles descend from the abdomen and into the scrotum (around the time of birth).
 After a few months, the swelling goes down and their ‘package’ looks more in proportion.

 Baby boys can begin having erections as early as in the womb!
 So don’t be shocked if you see the little chap standing to attention at any point when you’re giving your bub a bath or changing his nappy.
 It’s completely normal, not at all sexual and often caused by things such as their bladder being full or air touching their privates.
 It’s actually a really good sign that everything down there is working the way it should.

 3. Seeing double

 If your newborn’s penis is less than 1.9cm when stretched then it’s considered abnormal and is most likely a micropenis (caused by a hormonal issue).
-Other causes of an ‘inconspicuous penis’ (yes that’s the real term) are a webbed, trapped or concealed penis – which can be a result of excess scrotum skin or the pubic fat pad burying or trapping the penis.
-All fixable with treatment or surgery – phew.
+Other causes of an ‘inconspicuous penis’ (yes that’s a real term) are a webbed, trapped or concealed penis – which can be a result of excess scrotum skin or the pubic fat pad burying or trapping the penis.
+All fixable with treatment or surgery.